 December 8th, 11am at Fleetwood Guildford ESC - #202-10334 152A Street, Surrey

 To provide youth with barriers to employment with employability skills and a dynamic work experience in Starbucks outlets, assisting with the attainment of exciting careers in the growing retail food service sector

 2 weeks of life skills, WHIMIS and First Aid

 3 weeks of employability skills, Foodsafe, WorldHost, Safe Harbour, Cashier Training and Serving it Right

-- Five weeks of work experience at a Starbucks location
+4 weeks of work experience at a local Starbucks Canada Store, 6 hour shifts, 4 times a week

 Through involvement with Starbucks and the Starbucks internship, provide youth with a powerful opportunity for extensive life skill enhancement, advanced employability skills, and career development